Configuring flow controls

 Condition flow control

-The Condition block allows the branching of workflows based on values that have been collected by the workflow or Nexthink data.
+The Condition block enables the branching of workflows based on values collected by the workflow or Nexthink data.
 The system evaluates a condition only once, at the point the workflow execution reaches it.

 Thinklet outputs